nkristina/EmotionClassificationFromSpeech/README.md

-# Emotion Classification From Speach
+# Emotion Classification From Speech

 Clasification of human emotions from speech using CNN writen in Python. \
 Project is done during Petnica Summer Institute of Machine Learning (PSI:ML7).